artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 ^^^^^

-An **error** identifies and issue that will either cause an import to fail, or else is likely to lead to unexpected and undesireable results.
+An **error** identifies and issue that will either cause an import to fail, or else is likely to lead to unexpected and undesirable results.
 Imports that fail midway through may also cause
 :ref:`data corruption <troubleshooting-data-corruption>`, requiring further action from a system administrator to resolve.
 These issues are the ones you